Create your free booking page

 lead qualification questions booking form

-No-shows and last-minute cancellations are frustrating.
+It’s also a good idea to include your policies and terms and conditions, especially around cancellations and no-shows.
 A simple checkbox—"I agree to the cancellation policy"—can help set clear expectations.
 The example from USADefend Law Firm below shows how this can be done.
 If you require deposits or have specific rules, be sure to mention them here too.

 agree to the cancellation policy field